mmourafiq/mmourafiq/README.md

   - Copilot for growth.
   - Copilot for insights discovery.
   - Abstraction/Automation of repetitive work.
+  - MLOps, LLMOps, FMOps, DataOps ...
   - Tools for reporting, data-science, and analytics.
-  - MLOps, LLMOps, FMOps, DataOps ...
+  - Designing without being a designer.
 - I bootstrapped and grew an open-core MLOps product:
   - I built the open-source technology: **14M+** downloads of SDKs, **25M+** downloads of Docker tools, and **4.2k+** Github stars in the OSS repos.
   - I wrote the initial blog posts, release notes, annoucements content, marketing site & copy, and the technical documentation.